denten-books/plain-text/1-metaphor.md

 the user has the experience of communicating with the file management intermediary [@laurel_brenda_interface_1986, 75].

-Combined, the ideas behind domain blending and direct manipulation gave rise to the now ubiquitous WYSIWYG (what you see is what you get) interfaces, put into mass production by Apple and other companies in mid-1980s.
-The "direct manipulation" style of computing heralded the
+Combined, the ideas behind cognitive domain blending and direct manipulation gave rise to the now ubiquitous WYSIWYG (what you see is what you get) interfaces, put into mass production by Apple, Xerox, and other companies in the early- to mid-1980s.
+The Xerox 8010 Star workstation introduced in 1981 and the Xerox 6085 Daybreak workstation, introduced in 1985, heralded the era of accessible, metaphor-driven personal computing, characterized by the use of virtual graphical objects like windows, icons, desktops, folders, and buttons.

-Combined with. gave rise to what you see is what you get.
-Example.
+The Star and Daybreak workstations were some of the earliest machines to put the principles of domain blending and direct manipulation into action.
+The interface was meant to "reveal the structure" of the simulated objects intuitively, without training or lengthy written explanation.
+In the words of Brenda Laurel, the mimetic interface employed "logic and aesthetics to create representations that *engage humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
+The mimetic context is simply "the experience we desire," Laurel writes.
+Direct participation enables actors to experience "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].

-Problems.
-Direct is not quite direct.
-Mediation.
+Designers advocating for direct manipulation understood the trade-offs that came with an emphasis on such immersive and mimetic experiences [@hutchins_direct_1986, 118].
+Mimesis fundamentally relies on the user's familiarity with the source domain.
+In this way, we understand what to do with "folder" icons because we know how folders behave in real life.
+Direct mimetic manipulation does not however tell us anything new about the capabilities of virtual folders, however.
+Immersion in some sense precludes critical reflection.
+More problematically, mimetic immersion introduces a kind of a logical fallacy into the simulated experience.
+The literature on direct manipulation often refers to the example of driving a car to illustrate a kind of an interface by which inputs and outputs are directly correlated.
+Thus instead of giving complicated commands to the vehicle, the drivers turns the wheel to the right, and the car immediately follows.
+A direct causal link exists between the steering wheel and the car's axle.
+Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences an immediate correspondence between the movement of the controlling mechanism and the movement of the player-controlled space ship on the screen.
+Writers attempting to delete sensitive information by dragging and dropping an icon of a document to the icon of a trash stand in a relationship to the object of their interest unlike drivers or video game players.
+The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
+But authors are not interested in the virtual representation of the document slated for erasure.
+The object of their interest is not mimetic.
+They would like to erase the document itself, located somewhere within the machine.
+Far from being direct, the iconic representation of the document occludes the physical object along with its associated properties.

 ### 1.4 Direct Manipulation (Speculative Formalism)